A clear pathway to self-reliance

 According to a 2013 World Bank report, a trillion-dollar food market can be achieve by 2030 in Africa, if African farmers obtain increased access to more capital, electricity, better technology and irrigated land to grow food.

-Lake Volta, Ghana is the largest man-made lake in the world by surface area.
-It is also the 4th largest in terms of volume.
 The Volta Lake was formed as a result of the construction of the Akosombo Dam when the Volta River was dammed to produce hydroelectric power for Ghana.